ajomuch92/flutter-scrolling-fab-animated/README.md

 ## New Features 💥
 * Adding on long press support
 * Adding ripple effect for the button
+* Removing square shadow around the button when pressing it

 ## Instalation
 Include `flutter_scrolling_fab_animated` in your `pubspec.yaml` file: